wwarthen/RomWBW/Source/Doc/Applications.md

 TastyBASIC offers a minimal implementation of BASIC that is only 2304 bytes in size.
 It originates from Li-Chen Wang's Palo Alto Tiny BASIC from around 1976.
-It's small size is suited the tiny memory capacities of the time.
+It's small size suited the tiny memory capacities of the time.
 This implementation is by Dimitri Theulings and his original source can be found at <https://github.com/dimitrit/tastybasic>.

 ### Features / Limitations

 - Integer arithmetic, numbers -32767 to 32767
-- Singles letter variables A-Z
+- Single letter variables A-Z
 - 1-dimensional array support
 - Strings are not supported